azat-co/practicalnode/chapter1/chapter1.md

 With `class` introduced in ES2015 (ES6), things are somewhat easier especially for object-oriented programmers.
 A class can be extended, defined and instantiated with `extends`, `class` and `new`.

+For example, this base class has constructor and a method:

 ```js
 class baseModel {
   constructor(options = {}, data = []) { // class constructor